Martin Olson

 Martin Olson (born April 2, 1956) is an American comedy writer, television producer, author and composer.
 He is known for his unusual subject matter, and is an original member of the Boston Comedy Scene.
-He is the father of actress Olivia Olson.
+He is the father of writer-songwriter Olivia Olson.

-Olson has received seven Emmy nominations, five for television writing and two for song writing.
-Olson also received an Ace Award for television writing.
+Olson has received six Emmy nominations, five for television writing and one for song writing.
+Olson also received two Ace Awards for television writing.

 Background

 Martin Olson is from Boston, Massachusetts.
 His brother, Thomas Olson, is a film and stage actor.
 His adopted daughter Olivia Olson is a singer-songwriter, actress, and author.
 Olson decided to be a comedy writer as a boy when he saw comedian Brother Theodore ranting and raving on The Merv Griffin Show.
 Before his death in 2001, Theodore became a fan of Olson's first book, Encyclopaedia of Hell (Feral House, 2011), and wrote a quote for the book cover.

 Career

 Olson began writing for comedians before there were any comedy clubs in Boston.
 As a young man, he sent batches of jokes to Rodney Dangerfield, which were always returned with the same polite note scrawled at the bottom, "Sorry, Marty!"
 (According to his agent's press kit, years later when writing for Penn & Teller in Las Vegas, Olson produced comedy bits with Dangerfield and the two became friends.)
 Olson first sold comedy material to the hosts of local "Gong Shows", which began his career as a comedy writer.